2i-Git/career-changers-site/content/sections/5-Github.en.md

 ```

 Using ‘git add’ will add all the new files ready for the commit, and the `.` is shorthand for "all". ‘git status’ will show a list of all the files staged to the first commit.
+You should see your README in this list highlighted in green.

 #### Committing

 Now for our first commit, we need to use:

 ```
+bash

 git commit -m "your message"